testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/android-apps/overview.md

 ---
 title: "Add Test Steps in a Test Case in an Android Project"
-metadesc: "How to add test steps in simple English for an android project in Testsigma."
+meta_desc: "How to add test steps in simple English for an android project in Testsigma."
 order: 4.450
 page_id: "Add Test Steps in a Test Case in an Android Project"
 warning: false